1. How do Consumer Reports' hospital Ratings differ from information available elsewhere?

 3. How can you compare hospitals if patients in some are sicker than those in others?

-When possible, our Ratings have been statistically adjusted to minimize differences among hospitals due to the types of patients they serve.
-For example, scores for bloodstream infections and surgical-site infections were adjusted based on where the patients were treated (which intensive-care unit, for example) and type of surgery.
+When possible, our Ratings are based on data that have been statistically adjusted to minimize differences among hospitals due to the types of patients they serve.
+For example, data for bloodstream infections and catheter-associated urinary tract infection (CAUTI) were adjusted based on where the patients were treated (which intensive-care unit, for example).
 Scores related to the chance of readmissions, patient experience, and avoiding adverse events in surgery patients were adjusted based on the health status of patients.

 4. Why can't I find my hospital in your Ratings?

 Our Ratings have information on over 4,000 hospitals.
 If a hospital you're looking for isn't listed, it could be for several reasons.
-Some report data under a parent company, so they might not show up as individual facilities.
+Some report data under a parent organization, so they might not show up as individual facilities.
 Others may have changed names during the reporting period.
 And some hospitals, mostly smaller ones, might not have sufficient data for any of our Ratings categories.

 5. Why doesn't my hospital have a safety score?

 For a hospital to have a safety score, it must have valid data for all measures that we include in calculating the score: patient experience, readmissions, scanning, infections, and mortality.
 The data we use come from the Center for Medicare and Medicaid Services.
 If CMS does not report data for one or more of those measures, it is because the hospital either did not have sufficient data or because there were discrepancies in data collection.

 6. What about patient privacy?